Updated: January 2021.

 Internet and the whole world of social media are full of professional travellers.
 And they really know what they doing.
-I keep reading those articles and watch Youtube videos and ask myself how am I ever going to become like them.
+I keep reading those articles and watch YouTube videos and ask myself how am I ever going to become like them.

-I will also tell you about all the trips which went well (there are few in fact) but I will not shy away from sharing my mishaps and mistakes.
-At the end of the day, I think there is more of us out there.
+I will also tell you about all the trips which went well (there are few in fact) but I will not shy away from sharing my setbacks and mistakes.
+At the end of the day, I think there are more of us out there.
 Amateur travellers, just trying to see the world and be happy.

 “IT IS NOT THE DESTINATION WHERE YOU END UP BUT THE MISHAPS AND MEMORIES YOU CREATE ALONG THE WAY.” ~ PENELOPE RILEY

 From every failure, there is an opportunity to learn and grow.
 I would not be true to myself and my readers if I didn’t honestly share it.
 Disappointment is a bummer.
 Especially when we are disappointed in ourselves.
 This road forks into two possible directions – to give up and settle or to go on and try to be better and better every day.
 I choose the second road.
 One day I will succeed.
 And so will you!